SeeClickFix/legal.seeclickfix.com/content/terms-and-conditions-cp.md

-    1. Any notice to be given hereunder to any other Party, including any notice of a change of address, shall be in writing and shall be deemed validly given if (i) delivered personally or (ii) sent by express delivery service, registered or certified mail, postage prepaid, return receipt requested or (iii) sent by email, as follows: If to CivicPlus: CivicPlus, LLC, Attn: Contract Administrator to  [accounting@civicplus.com,](mailto:contact@seeclickfix.com)with an email response confirming receipt by CivicPlus.
+    1. Any notice to be given hereunder to any other Party, including any notice of a change of address, shall be in writing and shall be deemed validly given if (i) delivered personally or (ii) sent by express delivery service, registered or certified mail, postage prepaid, return receipt requested or (iii) sent by email, as follows: If to CivicPlus: CivicPlus, LLC, Attn: Contract Administrator to [accounting@civicplus.com,](mailto:accounting@civicplus.com) with an email response confirming receipt by CivicPlus.
 If to
     Customer: as addressed in the SOW.
 All such notices shall be deemed given on the date of actual receipt by the addressee if delivered personally, on the date of deposit with the express delivery service or the postal authorities if sent in either such manner, on the date the facsimile or email is sent if sent in such manner, and on the date of actual receipt by the addressee if delivered in any other manner.

     1. The Parties agree that the Parties may reference the other Party as a client or vendor, including using the Customer name,